 Chilli: For heat and colour, adjust the heat as you please with the type of chilli you choose to use in the dressing.
 For less heat, use a larger red chilli than a smaller bird’s eye chilli, which can be dangerously hot!

-Soy sauce: Adding a little more savoury flavour to the peanut butter.
+Soy sauce: Adds a little more savoury flavour to balance the peanut butter.

-In a food processor, add peanut butter, rice vinegar, lime juice, garlic, chilli and soy sauce and blitz until a smooth paste.
+In a food processor, add peanut butter, rice vinegar, lime juice, soy sauce, brown sugar, minced garlic, chopped chilli and water and blitz until a smooth paste.

 Best Salad For This Dressing

 Grilled sweet pineapple slices with fresh crunchy cucumber layered with a spicy peanut dressing takes this Asian salad to the next level of deliciousness.

 Spicy Peanut Dressing